sou-19/Sowjanya-shetty/README.md

 ---

 🌟 I'm an aspiring developer with a passion for exploring technologies and building cool projects.
-🎯 Currently diving deep into Flutter, Firebase, Java, and AI-powered applications.
+🎯 Currently diving deep into Flutter, Firebase, Java, and AI-powered tools.

 ---